ProvableHQ/welcome/documentation/leo/04_operators.md

 sidebar_label: Operators
 ---

-The following is a list of operators supported by Leo.
+The following lists show the standard and cryptographic operators supported by Leo.
 The Leo operators compile down to [Aleo instructions opcodes](../aleo/04_opcodes.md) executable by the Aleo Virtual Machine (AVM).

-## Table of Operators
+## Table of standard Operators
 | Name                                        | Description                         |
 |---------------------------------------------|:------------------------------------|
 | [abs](#abs)                                 | Absolute value operation            |